|

 Chair Color Moments

-Sage and dusty blue feel intentional outdoors, especially against lavender fields or lawns that already carry natural texture and soft movement.
+Sage and dusty blue feel right outdoors, especially against natural backdrops that already have texture and movement.
+This works when you want color without centerpieces or big floral installations.

 @myweddingguide